 Since UCP-2 disrupts ATP production in the mitochondria (Study 2 Background), and since ATP is involved in initiating insulin release (Background), this suggests that PA impairs GSIS via increased UCP-2 that leads to a reduced ability of the storage vesicles to release insulin into circulation.

 While EPA itself does not affect UCP-2 or SREBP-1c, it inhibits PA effect.

+What was the significance of PA-EPA?

-Given the data in Study 2, give 3 examples of factors/measures that the investigators could have measured in study 1 to get a better understanding of the role of n-3 fatty acids in diabetes risk.
-Provide a one to two sentence justification of these factors.
+Given the data in Study 2, give 3 examples of additional factors/measures that the investigators could have considered in study 1 to get a better understanding of the role of n-3 fatty acids in diabetes risk.
+Provide a one to two sentence justification of these factors/measures.
 (6/40 marks)

 Could have measured PA in the blood or in the diet.